Resources and Documents

 1.5.2 Language of the Team List

-It is the responsibility of the Tournament Organizer to make it clear to players how team lists will be shared with their opponents.
-If the organizer is providing the team lists to be shared— for example, by printing off a player view of the lists submitted through a digital platform such as RK9 Labs—they must provide the lists in at least the local language in the location where the event is held.
-At International Championships, the lists must also be provided to players in English.
+It is the responsibility of the Tournament Organizer to make it clear to competitors how team lists will be shared with their opponents.
+If the organizer is providing the team lists to be shared—for example, by printing off a competitor view of the lists submitted through a digital platform such as RK9 Labs—they must provide the lists in at least the local language in the location where the event is held.
+At International Championships, the lists must also be provided to competitors in English.

 It is strictly against the Spirit of the Game to deliberately obfuscate information on the team list or present it in a way that intentionally makes it harder for opponents or staff to understand.